pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 <IF JOSS SUBMISSION>
 It looks like you would like to submit this package to JOSS.
 Here are the next steps:

-1. Login to the JOSS website and fill out the JOSS submission form.
-When you fill out the form, be sure to mention and link to the approved pyOpenSci review.
+- [ ] Login to the JOSS website and fill out the JOSS submission form using your Zenodo DOI. **When you fill out the form, be sure to mention and link to the approved pyOpenSci review.** JOSS will tag your package for expedited review if it is already pyOpenSci approved.
-2. Wait for a JOSS editor to approve the presubmission (which includes a scope check)
+- [ ] Wait for a JOSS editor to approve the presubmission (which includes a scope check)

-- [ ] Activate Zenodo watching the repo
-- [ ] Tag and create a release so as to create a Zenodo version and DOI
-- [ ] Submit to JOSS using the Zenodo DOI.
-We will tag it for expedited review.

-3. Once the package is approved by JOSS, you will be given instructions by JOSS about updating the citation information in your README file.
+- [ ] Once the package is approved by JOSS, you will be given instructions by JOSS about updating the citation information in your README file.
+- [ ] When the JOSS review is complete, add a comment to your review in the pyOpenSci software-review repo that it has been approved by JOSS.

+🎉 Congratulations!
+You are now published with both JOSS and pyOpenSci! 🎉
 <IF JOSS SUBMISSION/>

 All -- if you have any feedback for us about the review process please feel free to share it here.
 We are always looking to improve our process and our documentation in the [contributing-guide](https://www.pyopensci.org/contributing-guide).
 We have also been updating our documentation to improve the process so all feedback is appreciated!